Medowhill/pl_articles/en/3/index.md

 ## Acknowledgement

 I thank professor Ryu for giving feedback on the article.
-I also thank students who gave feedback on the seminar or participated the seminar.
+I also thank students who gave feedback on the seminar or participated in the seminar.